 The issues with the haptic rain gauge are a bummer.
 I had high hopes for it, but it appears that more work is needed.
 But in just about every other aspect, the WeatherFlow Tempest exceeded our expectations.
 That’s not surprising to me, as WeatherFlow has made commercial grade stations for years.

 The smart home connectivity is super responsive, and the voice assistant integrations aren’t as long-winded as Ambient Weather.
-I hope that WeatherFlow can nail down the issues with haptics in future releases, too.
+I hope that WeatherFlow can also nail down the issues with haptics in future releases.
 The way they did it here doesn’t quite work, but the idea of using haptics in a weather station is a great idea.
 They need to figure out how to make it work better.

-Just take a look at the prices of lightning detectors — they’re not cheap.
+Just look at the prices of lightning detectors — they’re not cheap.
 The WeatherFlow Tempest has managed to place an outstanding lightning detector inside of a decent weather station.
 We’d recommend considering other stations first, but you might find that the Tempest meets your needs for now.

 The WeatherFlow Tempest isn't perfect and its innovative haptic rain gauge disappoints, but you can't beat its smart home capabilities.